 In 1983, Tom Wright was announced by the board as president and chief executive officer.
 TFP was up to over 520 employees on their payroll.
 The pet food business was growing rapidly with new partnerships with large domestic retailers and exporting products in foreign markets such as Japan and Belize.

 In 1990, the Lone Star brand could be found in feed stores, farm-and-home centers, and even urban supermarkets in fertilizer, livestock feed, and pet food.
-Nacogdoches population was above 32,000 people, which is more than lived in the entire county in 1930.
+Nacogdoches population was above 32,000 people, more than lived in the entire county in 1930.

 In 1991, Bud Wright became president and chief executive officer, fulfilling a prediction by M.S.
 Wright when his grandson was born: “That boy will run our business someday.”
-Wright grew up living in one of four homes built on plant property.
-Wright is proud of Texas Farm Products continued development during the 1990’s, including the introduction of the Precise super premium pet food brand in 1992 and doubling the capacity of the pet food plant in 1995.
+Wright grew up living on one of four homes built on plant property.
+Wright is proud of Texas Farm Products’ continued development during the 1990s including the introduction of the Precise super premium pet food brand in 1992 and doubling the capacity of the pet food plant in 1995.
 By the end of 1995, the company exported pet food to more than 40 countries.
 Due to the growth of the export business, TFP acquired ANF Pet Specialties in 1997.

 That same year the company sold its fertilizer plant and entered into a co-manufacturing agreement to produce the Texas Farm Product brand of fertilizer it continues to market.